StructRe: Rewriting for Structured Shape Modeling: Shape space representation learning

 \subsection{Learning the unified space of part shapes}

-Shapes and parts encoded by sequences of patch codes $[\vb{p}_i]$ can still be computationally challenging for rewriting rule learning, as a rule can involve shape parts up to dozens.
+Shapes and parts encoded by sequences of patch codes $[\vb{p}_i]$ can still be computationally challenging for rewriting rule learning, as a rule can involve up to dozens of shape parts.
 For efficient traversing among shape parts, we embed the parts of different complexities into a \textit{unified} regular latent space $\vb{\Sigma}$, which provides the aligned domain for rewriting network learning (Sec.~\ref{sec:structmapping}).
 The embedding is achieved by training $(E_s, D_s)$, which encodes and decodes all parts (including complete shapes) in their normalized scales to focus on geometry.
-The parts are instantiated within spatially positioned bounding boxes in the structure rewriting step (Sec.~\ref{subsec:rewrite_network}).
+By ``normalized scales'', we mean that each part is first scaled to fit within a unit cube (with a side length of 2) centered at the origin.
+The parts are then instantiated within spatially positioned bounding boxes in the structure rewriting step (Sec.~\ref{subsec:rewrite_network}).

 Noticing that a single code should summarize the patch codes globally and adaptively, we implement $(E_s, D_s)$ as a pair of encoder-decoder transformer \cite{vaswani2017transformer} networks. $E_p$ is thus a typical transformer encoder that takes $[\vb{p}_i]$ and a trainable token \texttt{CLS} as input, and produces through self-attention operations the latent codes $[\vb{p}'_i]$ and $\vb{s}\in \vb{\Sigma}$; $D_p$ is a parallel transformer decoder that tries to recover $[\vb{p}_i]$ through cross-attention operations.